Tuition Scholarship Policy

 A dependent child must meet FAFSA requirements for being considered a dependent.
 The tuition scholarship will be discontinued upon the termination, resignation, or retirement of an employee.
 An employee and/or their eligible spouse or dependent children will be allowed to finish the current semester or term providing the semester or term has already started.
 Upon the change of status of a dependent child, the tuition scholarship benefit may be discontinued at the end of the current academic year.

-Eligibility for the tuition scholarships begin after six months of service, and the following scholarships are available to employees, spouses, and dependents if eligibility requirements are met; 100% tuition waiver for College of Arts & Sciences, College of Professional Studies, College of Public Service, and School of University Studies.
+Eligibility for the tuition scholarships begin after six months of service, and the following scholarships are available to employees, spouses, and dependents if eligibility requirements are met; 100% tuition waiver for College of Arts & Sciences and College of Professional Studies.
+College of Health Sciences programs are not included.
 Additionally, employees are eligible for a 50% tuition waiver in Business, Conflict Resolution, Criminal Justice, and Education graduate courses provided that they meet all the requirements for the program and are admitted through the regular admission process.

 Employees are limited to 6 hours per semester or no more than one Professional Studies, Public Service, or University Studies module at a time.
 Persons receiving the scholarship must submit a signed Faculty-Staff Scholarship Application and obtain approval from the Human Resources Manager.
 These must be on file before any student begins class.
 Failure to do so will result in the employee paying for the course.
 Applications are available in the Human Resources Department.